shiMusa/Conway/README.md

 The game can either be printed in the console/terminal, or rendered to a native window using [pyray/raylib](https://electronstudio.github.io/raylib-python-cffi/README.html).

-Example use is given below.
+Example use is given below, the [interactive html documentation](docs/index.html) can be found under `docs/index.html`.

 ## Setup